Transport yourself back to the heydey of Tudor cooking and entertainment

 Henry VIII's Kitchens at Hampton Court Palace were the largest of Tudor England.
 200 cooks, sergeants, grooms and pages worked to produce over 800 meals a day for the hungry household of Henry VIII.

 Feeding the court was a complex business all done without modern conveniences as 1.3 million logs burned in the hellish fires every year.
 From boiling cauldrons to roasting spits, join the day-to-day grind of Henry’s cooks as you pass through this labyrinth of kitchen spaces.

-Between their construction in 1530 and the royal family’s last visit to the palace in 1737, the kitchens were a central part of palace life.
-For many people today, Hampton Court symbolises Henry VIII and Henry’s abiding reputation remains as a ‘consumer of food and women’.
+Between their construction in 1530 and the royal family’s last visit to Hampton Court Palace in 1737, the kitchens were a central part of palace life.

 Working in the kitchens could be a sweaty and dirty job.
-Henry VIII had to give orders that the scullions should stop going about ‘naked, or in garments of such vileness as they do now, nor lie in the nights and days in the kitchen or ground by the fireside’.
+Henry VIII had to order the scullions to stop going about ‘naked, or in garments of such vileness as they do now, nor lie in the nights and days in the kitchen or ground by the fireside’.

 Henry VIII’s kitchens continued to be used for a further two hundred years, feeding the tables of Tudor, Stuart and Georgian monarchs and their many courtiers.